tableau/tableau-viz-lwc/README.md

 ---

-> For a demonstration of the Tableau LWC in action, see the [Tableau Viz Lightning web component video](https://www.youtube.com/watch?v=JozeD7nZMEQ&feature=youtu.be) from Trailheadx conference.
+> For a demonstration of the Tableau LWC in action, see the [Tableau Viz Lightning web component video](https://www.youtube.com/watch?v=JozeD7nZMEQ&feature=youtu.be) from the Trailheadx conference.

 ## Install the beta managed package